pratikaman/vendor_management_sys/vendor_management_system/README.md

 ### To generate auth token via api.
 - POST `/api/api-token-auth/`
+- In the body of request send as following:
+	- *username*: "user-name",
+	- *password*: "user-password"
 - send the generated token in each api request using `Authorization` HTTP header
 		- ex- `Authorization: Token 994b09199c62bcf9418ad846dd0eewffc6ee4b`

-*All the apis also support session authentication.*
+*All the apis also support session authentication.
+So while accessing these API endpoints using browser we can login there using user credentials.
+New user credentials can be created using django admin.*

 ### Vendor Profile Management